thezzisu-slides/ics-2022-network-programming-ii/pages/spec.md

 - **query**: the query string, eg `?name=thezzisu&age=18`, ...
 - **fragment**: the fragment of the resource, eg `#top`, `#section-1`, ...

-For example, the URI of this page is:
+For example, the URL of this page is:

 `https://slides.zisu.dev/ics-2022-network-programming-ii/#/22`.